Skip to main content

 • The main categories of harm from using Instagram were social comparison, social pressure and negative interactions with other people.

 Parents and others are filing lawsuits against Meta, the parent company of Facebook and Instagram.
-The Instagram lawsuits allege that these apps are connected to addictive behavior and serious mental health consequences among young people.
+The Instagram lawsuits allege that these apps are connected to serious mental health consequences among young people.

 How does Snapchat affect self-esteem?

-Snapchat, created in 2011 by three college students, is now one of the world’s most popular social media apps.
-It began as a disappearing-message chat app, but the platform now has some concerning new features.
-Some of these features can be dangerous and addictive.
-They also specifically target young users.
+Snapchat, created in 2011 by three college students, is one of the world’s most popular social media apps.
+It began as a disappearing-message chat app, but the platform has some concerning new features.
+The platform also specifically targets young users.

 Charms

-Snapchat includes user rewards called Charms.
-Similar to “Likes” on other apps, they reward users for reaching milestones in their interactions with others.
-Charms are highly addictive and intended to drive Snapchat use.
+Snapchat features user rewards called Charms.
+Similar to likes on other apps, Charms reward users for reaching milestones in their interactions with others.
+They are intended to drive Snapchat use.
 Users unlock more Charms as they interact more with one another.
 Two Snapchat users may unlock a “Best Friends Forever” (BFF) Charm if they reach the top of each other’s friends list.
 All this increases social comparison and undermines self-esteem.

 Negative effects of Snapchat’s filters